 Our current Curriculum Policy can be found by clicking here.

 ‘Curriculum’ The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development, including the knowledge and understanding to be gained at each stage.
-Our curriculum starts with the National Curriculum and also includes the range of extracurricular activities that the school organises in order to enrich the experience of the children.
+Our curriculum starts with the National Curriculum (which you can download below) and also includes the range of extracurricular activities that the school organises in order to enrich the experience of the children.
 It also includes the ‘hidden curriculum’, or what the children learn from the way they are treated and expected to behave.

 ‘Progress’ Children at Thameside make progress by:

 Knowing more, remembering more, doing more, feeling more.

 Through the Thameside Primary curriculum, we intend that all children will:

 - Make significant progress during their time at Thameside Primary School